 Travel to Rome

 Students fly into Leonardo da Vinci-Fiumicino Airport, also commonly known as Fiumicino Airport.
-Students are met at the airport by the assistant director onsite and they travel together by bus to St. John's University building in the Prati neighborhood of Rome where they will leave their luggage and proceed to the orientation hotel.
+Students are met at the airport by onsite staff.

 Please make sure your son/daughter is at least three hours early to the airport for proper check-in and to go through security.
 Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes in case your luggage gets delayed.